totalo-dev/GitFLow-skillsloopforantigravity/README.md

-# GitFlow Plugin for Antigravity
+# GITflow the plugins for Antigravity

 > The perfect skills repository to create trash